 No-one chooses to be involved in an accident at work but you can choose your law firm.
 If you have had an accident you may be able to claim against your employer.

 Your employer has a duty to take reasonable care of your health and safety during your working hours, this includes working in areas out with their premises.

-If your employer has breached any of their duties, and as a result you were injured, then you may have a claim.
+If your employer has breached any of their duties, and as a result, you were injured, then you may have a claim.

-Being injured, or having accident at work, can have a serious impact on those involved and their families.
+Being injured, or having an accident at work, can have a serious impact on those involved and their families.

-Some insurers will often to try settle your injury claim directly with you and this can mean that you can receive less compensation than you should.
+Some insurers will often to try to settle your injury claim directly with you and this can mean that you can receive less compensation than you should.
 If we represent you we will advise you appropriately should this happen.

 We will ingather details of your losses, any documents that we need to prove your case and will contact witnesses as soon as possible.

 The time limit for settling a case is usually three years after the accident.
-However, in terms of the compulsory Scottish pre-action protocol your claim should be intimated as soon as possible.
+However, in terms of the compulsory Scottish pre-action protocol, your claim should be intimated as soon as possible.

-- Helping thousands of people like you
+- Helping thousands of people like you fight for justice

 - Helping with Rehabilitation with specialist contacts